 Why do the Security Forces in Online play use the makeshift Plasma Cutter?
 It's the same model of plasma cutter that Isaac has, namely the one Isaac cobbled together from a flashlight and surgical laser.
 Shouldn't players get the standard issue plasma cutter, the one you can get yourself?
 It's also incredibly unlikely that the team built one on the way to their destination instead of picking up a normal one.
 Seems like the developers were being lazy

 Why would security forces even be equipped with plasma cutters, period?
 The plasma cutter is a mining tool, presumably hacked by it's previous owner (Dead Space 1) and by Isaac when he was building it (Dead Space 2) to remove the safety restraints so it would make a viable weapon.
 A logical weapon for a desperate engineer, not so much for a trained soldier.

 Since the Plasma Cutter is a secondary weapon which is chosen by the player, you can chalk it up to that soldier's personal tastes.
-As for why'd they have it, they soldiers have some knoweldge about the marker and presumably the necromorphs, so maybe they showed clips of Isaac slaughtering Necromorphs with it and realised just how effective it was.
+As for why'd they have it, they soldiers have some knowledge about the marker and presumably the necromorphs, so maybe they showed clips of Isaac slaughtering Necromorphs with it and realized just how effective it was.

 Valid points, but not what I'm asking.
 I'm asking why they have plasma cutters made out of a flashlight and a surgical laser.
-If they come equiped with a Plasma cutter, I would expect them to have picked up a Standar Issue one that dead CEC Engineers would leave around, not Isaac's unique, crafted weapon.
+If they come equipped with a plasma cutter, I would expect them to have picked up a standard issue one that dead CEC engineers would leave around, not Isaac's unique, crafted weapon.